OGRECave/ogre/Docs/src/manual/compositor.md

 Most of the time, this is one of the best choices for general shadow mapping.

-### LispSM {#CompositorShadowNodesTypesLispSM}

-LispSM inherits from Focused shadow camera setup, and hence all that applies to Focused shadow maps applies to LispSM as well.

-LispSM goes one step further by modifying the projection matrix, applying some "skewing" to the rendered image.
-This results in better quality for shadows closer to the camera, but can introduce some artifacts. `optimal_adjust_factor` can control how strong the skewing is, thus giving a blend between artifacts and quality.

->  **Note:** at the time of writing, lispsm technique is broken and has terrible artifacts.
-This bug seems to affect both Ogre 1.9 & 2.0

 ### PSSM / CSM {#CompositorShadowNodesTypesPssm}